Sewdohe/NeoCode/readme.md

 * **Quick-exit Insert Mode:**
 `qq`

+### VS Code Support
+This configuration now supports being ran inside VS Code itself via the "Neovim VS Code Plugin".

+When using the configuation inside VS Code it just uses keybinds, legendary, and settings.lua.
+Still makes for a pretty seamless experience when compared with VS Code native features IMO.
+More VS Code keybinds to come soon!

+Due to limitations of running Neovim inside VS Code, we can't have fuzzy finders and whatnot render, so you'll need to use the VS Code counterparts (such a ctrl+p and strl+shift+p)

+### Coming Soon: GUI Installer
+I'm working on ditching the CLI installer I've built currently in favor of a Tauri-powered web GUI to install Neocode & it's deps as easy as possible.
+More info and preview to come shortly!

 ## TODO:
-- [x] Set Neovide multigrid env var in installer script
+- [ ] Set Neovide multigrid env var in installer script
 - [ ] Have the installer install NERD front automatically (cross platform)
 - [ ] (maybe) ship Neovide binary inside the installer to futher simplify the setup
-- [ ] Set list of default installed language servers and treesitter parsers
+- [X] Set list of default installed language servers and treesitter parsers
 - [ ] Improve documentation
-- [ ] Integrate more VS-code keybinds to make transition easier for newbies
+- [X] Integrate more VS-code keybinds to make transition easier for newbies